min2ha/ukwa-site/content/target/70784/index.en.md

   "subject": null
 }

-# Wysa - your 4am friend and AI life coach

 An Artificial Intelligence (AI) based chatbot.
 The platform offers an anonymous virtual life coach available 24 hours a day.